Voyage of the Brooklyn Saints: The Gold Rush and its consequences

-In the summer of 1848 before the mass of "49-ers" arrived, Brooklyn passengers loaded wagons with their gold and supplies and headed east over the Sierras.
+In the summer of 1848 before the mass of "forty-niners" arrived, Brooklyn passengers loaded wagons with their gold and supplies and headed east over the Sierras.
 They banded together with Mormon Battalion veterans and others for safety from bandits and other hostiles.
 Through their military service, the battalion veterans had become experienced trail blazers and road builders.
 Desirous of reaching their families as soon as possible, the "battalion boys" scouted out a viable route over the Sierras that was passable earlier in the year and at a lower elevation than the commonly used Truckee River route over Donner Pass.
 The men cut their own trail going east, breaking boulders out of the way as they went.
 The route ran from Placerville through Hope Valley and down Devil's Staircase to the desert floor.
 Their Mormon Emigrant Trail (also known as the Carson Pass Emigrant Trail) became the primary route used by gold miners coming west into California.
 It was along this route that the Brooklyn pioneers journeyed to Utah in five wagon trains between 1848 and 1857.

 Despite the wealth obtained, the Gold Rush had a detrimental effect on living standards.
-Brooklyn settlers had to cope with increasing lawlessness around them..
-San Francisco had an ever growing population of mostly transient fortune seekers.
-Over 250,000 49-ers arrived during the first Gold Rush season.
+Brooklyn settlers had to cope with increasing lawlessness around them.
+San Francisco had an ever-growing population of mostly transient fortune seekers.
+Over 250,000 forty-niners arrived during the first Gold Rush season.
 549 ships sailed into San Francisco Bay between April and December 1849, an average of 61 ships per month.
 Chaos and congestion were created as 45 ships arrived on a single day.
 Nearly all of them were immediately abandoned by their crews and sometimes by their captains, who left for the gold fields.
-The promising city was quickly overtaken by crime, gambling dens, and arsonists.
+The promising city was quickly overtaken by crime, gambling dens, and arsonists.Royce, Josiah.
+Chapter 4, Social Evolution in San Francisco.
+In: California, A Study of American Character.
+Boston, Massachusetts: Houghton Mifflin, 1886.
 Large portions of the city were intentionally burned to the ground five times by criminals.
 During the rainy season when mining had to pause, many argonauts who were unlucky at the diggings fell into illness or homeless despair, and committed suicide.
 Long-term residents complained that the city was no longer fit for families.
 Some Brooklyn passengers, including Samuel Brannan, got caught up in the wilder lifestyle and business pursuits.
 Brannan turned over church services and other religious matters to William Glover, John Horner, and Addison Pratt, who was merely passing through San Francisco on his way to Utah.